Fee reductions for AP Exams

 Step 3: Generate, Submit and Return Your Invoice

-All schools must generate and submit an invoice online, print a hard copy, and mail the completed invoice to the AP Program in the envelope provided with their exam shipments by June 15, 2013.
+All schools must generate and submit an invoice online, print a hard copy, and mail the completed invoice to the AP Program in the envelope provided with their exam shipments by June 15, 2015.
 You will need to indicate the total number of exams with fee reductions again when generating your invoice.
-Schools accessing this screen after June 15 will have a $200 late fee automatically added to their invoices.
+Schools generating their invoices after June 15 will have a $225 late fee automatically added to their invoices.